Pylons/pyramid/docs/narr/hooks.rst

 More than one traversal algorithm can be active at the same time.
-For instance, if your :term:`root factory` returns more than one type of object conditionally, you could claim that an alternate traverser adapter is ``for`` only one particular class or interface.
+For instance, if your :term:`root factory` returns more than one type of object conditionally, you could claim that an alternate traverser adapter is "for" only one particular class or interface.
 When the root factory returned an object that implemented that class or interface, a custom traverser would be used.
 Otherwise, the default traverser would be used.
 For example: